 A U.S. importer purchases oil well tubing from an unrelated manufacturer in Japan.
-The tubing is shipped to Canada where a plastic protective coating is applied to the tubing by another unrelated party.
-Separate payments are made by the importer to the Japanese manufacturer and to the Canadian company which performs the further processing.
+The tubing is shipped to Canada where another unrelated party applies a plastic protective coating to the tubing.
+The importer makes separate payments to the Japanese manufacturer and to the Canadian company which performs the further processing.
 The transaction between the importer and the Canadian processor represents a "sale for exportation to the United States."
 The transaction value is represented by the price paid by the importer to the Canadian processor, plus the value, as an assist, of the tubing furnished without charge by the importer to the Canadian processor.
 The value of the assist equals the sum of the price paid to the Japanese manufacturer and the transportation and related costs incurred in shipping the merchandise from Japan to the processing site in Canada.

-543737 dated July 21, 1986, modifies 542516 dated Oct.
+543737 dated July 21, 1986; modifies 542516 dated Oct.
 7, 1981 (TAA No. 39).